The Math Artist who burns confederate flags and officiates the wedding of union and confederate soldiers

 I remember the first time I told a friend about John Sims’ “Confederate Flag Project.”
 We were in the middle of a hilarious, yet deep conversation about Black art makers, social politics, getting paid, finding/keeping an audience, you know, the usual, when we veered into long range projects.
 Often, it’s an accident.
 When an artist hunkers down with a project, the project either paid really well the first go round, or the artist can’t get the damn thing to let go.

 So we were laughing about divorcing our subject matter, when I mention this cat I’d met on MySpace back in the day who reconnected with me on Facebook recently.
 Laughing hysterically about the quilt phase, I casually mention that John was on his way to South Carolina to burn the rebel flag now.
 Nine black people had just been murdered in a Bible Study session by a young white supremacist at a church where Denmark Vessey had planned a slave revolt during 1819.
-As I looked into my startled friend’s face as he asked if John had back up, I suddenly realized that I may never see the Political Math Artist on Skype again.
+My startled friend went silent, then asked if John had back up.
+I suddenly realized that I may never see the Political Math Artist on Skype again.

 Image of Bree Newsome climbing the pole to get the flag down.